 Explore the attack on Pearl Harbor via interactive timeline, complete with historical photos, a map of important sites, and details of events that occurred that day.
 Produced by The Gilder Lehrman Institute of American History.

 The USS Arizona lies at the bottom of Pearl Harbor and is a permanent memorial site.
 In 2017, National Geographic published an underwater tour of the sunken battleship.

 This fact sheet from the US Census Bureau details the attack that lead the US into WWII.
 Inside you can find statistics on casualties and war plane and battleship damages.

-Divers explore the legacy of Pearl Harbor.
+The Arizona Revisited: Divers Explore the Legacy of Pearl Harbor.

 A first hand account article by Daniel J. Lenihan of a diver employed by the National Park Service to promote preservation of historic shipwrecks and other underwater archeological sites published in the Natural History Magazine.